Disney Dream

+The Dream class marked a significant increase in size over Disney Cruise Line's preceding Magic class.
+Dream-class ships have a gross tonnage of approximately 130,000, compared with about 84,000 for the Magic class, which had been introduced 12 years earlier.

 History and construction

-In February 2007, Disney Cruise Line announced that it had commissioned two new ships.
-The first steel cut, for scrollwork on the ship's hull, was in March 2009, at the Meyer Werft shipyards in Papenburg, Germany.
-Later that month the two ships were named, with Disney Dream set to enter service first, followed by her sister ship, Disney Fantasy.
-The design of Disney Dream was unveiled at a press conference in New York City, on October 29, 2009.
+In February 2007, Disney Cruise Line announced plans to commission two new ships.
+Steel cutting for the Disney Dream began in March 2009 at the Meyer Werft shipyard in Papenburg, Germany.
+Later that month, the two ships were officially named, with Disney Dream scheduled to enter service before Disney Fantasy.
+The ship's design was unveiled at a press conference in New York City on October 29, 2009.

 The keel of Disney Dream was laid on August 19, 2009.
-On June 1, 2010, the final section of the ship, the bow, was put into its place, completing the exterior, with work continuing on the interior of the ship.
-Float-out took place on October 30, 2010.
-The ship left the yard in November and had her maiden voyage on January 26, 2011.

-Disney Cruise Line took possession of Disney Dream on December 8, 2010.
-She arrived in Port Canaveral, Florida on January 4, 2011.
-Disney Dream was christened on January 19, 2011, by Jennifer Hudson, who began her career as an entertainer on Disney Wonder.
-Disney Dreams maiden voyage began on January 26, 2011, calling on Nassau, The Bahamas, and Disney's private island, Castaway Cay.
+The final section, the bow, was installed on June 1, 2010, completing the exterior while interior work continued.
+Float-out occurred on October 30, 2010, and the ship left the shipyard in November 2010.
+Disney Cruise Line took possession on December 8, 2010.
+She arrived at Port Canaveral on January 4, 2011, and was christened on January 19, 2011, by Jennifer Hudson, who had begun her entertainment career on Disney Wonder.
+Disney Dream's maiden voyage commenced on January 26, 2011, with calls at Nassau and Disney's private island, Castaway Cay.

-Since the ship's launch, the Disney Dream has sailed almost exclusively on three and four-night sailings to Castaway Cay and Nassau.
-It announced plans to debut itineraries for European destinations as of summer 2023.
-This included the United Kingdom, France, Spain, Norway, Denmark, Greece and Italy.
-On June 7, 2022, Disney Dream temporarily relocated to Miami.
-On November 20, 2023, Disney Dream moved to her new home port at Port Everglades' Cruise Terminal 4.
+Since her launch, Disney Dream has primarily operated three- and four-night itineraries to The Bahamas, with European itineraries announced for summer 2023, including the United Kingdom, France, Spain, Norway, Denmark, Greece and Italy.
+On June 7, 2022, the ship temporarily relocated to Miami.
+On November 20, 2023, she moved to her current home port at Port Everglades Cruise Terminal 4.

-On June 29, 2025, a girl fell into the water from the fourth deck of the ship.
-Her father jumped into save her, and an overboard alert was issued on the ship.
-Crew from the ship rescued the pair 10 minutes after they had entered the water.